Anthony Joshua is open to a New York return with Andy Ruiz despite suffering a shocking upset to the Mexican-American at Madison Square Garden.

 On anything untoward happening during the pre-fight rituals, the 2012 Olympic gold medallist concluded: “I was in The (New York) Nicks changing room.
 I had no panic attack, you know me.
 And that’s why I keep saying I have to take my loss like a man.

 “No blaming anyone and no blaming anything.
-I’m the one who went in there to performance and my performance didn’t go to plan.
+I’m the one who went in there to perform and my performance didn’t go to plan.
 My gameplan didn’t go to plan.